Tung Chee-hwa: Crisis of governance in 2003

 The first major move of Tung in his second term was to push for the national security legislation to implement Article 23 of the Hong Kong Basic Law in September 2002.
 However, the initiative drew a hostile response from the pro-democratic camp, lawyers, journalists, religious leaders and human rights organisations.
 This stoked public concerns that the freedoms they enjoyed would deteriorate.
 The sentiment, together with other factors such as the SARS epidemic in early 2003, when the government was criticised for its slow response, strained hospital services and the unexpected death toll, resulted in the largest mass demonstration since the establishment of HKSAR, with an estimated 500,000 people (out of the population of 6,800,000) marching on 1 July 2003.
-Many demanded Tung to step down.
+Many demanded that Tung step down.

-In response to the protests, the leader of the Liberal Party, James Tien, resigned from the Executive Council on evening 6 July, signifying the withdrawal of the party's support for the bill implementing Article 23.
+In response to the protests, the leader of the Liberal Party, James Tien, resigned from the Executive Council on the evening of 6 July, signifying the withdrawal of the party's support for the bill implementing Article 23.
 As a result, the government had to postpone and later withdraw the bill from the legislative agenda.
 On 17 July 2003, Regina Ip, the then Secretary for Security who was responsible for implementing Article 23, resigned for personal reasons.
 Another Principal Official, Finance Secretary Antony Leung, who earlier suffered from a scandal over his purchase of a luxury vehicle weeks prior to his introduction of a car sales tax, which was dubbed as the Lexusgate scandal, resigned on the same day.